-The consolidated financial statements incorporate the assets, liabilities and results of the following subsidiary in accordance with the accounting policy described in note 1.
+The consolidated financial statements incorporate the assets, liabilities and results of the following in accordance with the accounting policy described in note 1.

-Name "Principal place of business/ Country of Incorporation" Ownership interest 2021 Ownership interest 2020
+Name Principal place of business/ Country of Incorporation Owner ship Interest

-% %
+2023 % 2022 %

 Accugen Pty Limited Australia 100% 100%

-19. Subsequent events
+19. SUBSEQUENT EVENTS

-There have been no matters or circumstances, which have arisen since 30 June 2021 that have significantly affected or may significantly affect:
+There have been no matters or circumstances, which have arisen since 30 June 2023 that have significantly affected or may significantly affect:

-a. the operations, in financial years subsequent to 30 June 2021, of the Group; or b. the results of those operations; or c. the state of affairs, in the financial years subsequent to 30 June 2021, of the Group.
+- a. the operations, in financial years subsequent to 30 June 2023, of the Group; or - b. the results of those operations; or - c. the state of affairs, in the financial years subsequent to 30 June 2023, of the Group.